You may have received a letter from National Highways – or 'Highways England', as they were formerly known – if either:

-Your rights and options are explained at www.lowerthamescrossing.co.uk, but there is no need for you to do anything right away.
+You can find out more about this from National Highways: Your property and blight, but there is no need for you to do anything right away.

 Some residents have been told that although their property is not needed for building the road, they may still able to claim compensation after the road is opened in 2027.

 Under Part 1 of the Land Compensation Act 1973 you may be able to claim compensation for any fall in the value of your property due to the effects of noise, artificial lighting, changes to air quality or other factors.